salmon: A Symbolic Linear Regression Package for Python: Introduction

 Linear models are ubiquitous in statistics, science, engineering, and machine learning.
 A linear model assumes that the expected value of a response variable $y$ is a linear function of explanatory variables, $x_1, ..., x_p$:

 for coefficients $\beta_0, \beta_1, ..., \beta_p$.
 Model \eqref{eq:linear_regression} is more flexible and general than it may first appear.
-For example, linear models do not necessarily have to be linear in the original predictor variables.
+For example, linear models do not necessarily have to be linear in the original explanatory variables.
 If we add higher-order polynomial terms to a linear model, then we can also model non-linear effects:

 How are linear models used?
 First, they can be used for {\bf description}.
 For example, we may want to emphasize trends in a scatterplot by superimposing a best-fit line on the points.
 Second, they may be used for {\bf prediction}.
 Once the coefficients $\beta_0, ..., \beta_p$ have been estimated, the linear model can be used to predict the value of the response $y$ for a new observation where only the explanatory variables are known.
 Finally, linear regression can be used for {\bf inference}.
-The values of the coefficients may encode information about nature, such as the causal effect of one variable on another, in which case we need hypothesis tests and confidence intervals for parameters in the model.
+The coefficients may encode information about nature, such as the causal effect of one variable on another, in which case we need hypothesis tests and confidence intervals for model parameters.

-Because of these different use cases, many solutions for fitting linear models have emerged.
-Figure~\ref{fig:tradeoffs} shows the tradeoffs.
-At one extreme are point-and-click software packages, like \proglang{JMP} and \proglang{Minitab}, which fit linear models and provide automatic visualizations.
+Because of these different use cases, several solutions for fitting linear models have emerged.
+Figure~\ref{fig:tradeoffs} illustrates the tradeoffs.
+At one extreme are point-and-click software packages, like \proglang{JMP} \citep{jmp} and \proglang{Minitab} \citep{minitab}, which fit linear models and provide automatic visualizations.
 Although these packages have much built-in functionality, they are not easily extensible.
 For example, complicated data cleaning and wrangling often have to be done outside these software packages.

-At the other extreme are programming languages for scientific computing, like \proglang{Matlab} and \proglang{Python}.
+At the other extreme are programming languages for scientific computing, like \proglang{MATLAB} \citep{matlab} and \proglang{Python} \citep{python}.
 To fit a linear model, users have to manually construct the matrices to be passed to a least-squares solver.
-To make predictions, users must implement the matrix multiplications.
+To obtain predictions from the fitted model, users must implement the matrix multiplications.
 Although these environments can be powerful, users have to keep track of low-level details that distract from the modeling.